ceadoor/HacktoberFest-2020/CONTRIBUTING.md

 └───Python

 ```
-All the file you code should be created inside their respective programming language folder.
+All the file you code should be created inside their respective programming language folder only.

 ### Create a branch